 - Art as Bandage: We must resist the urge of using art as a bandage for a deep wound.
 It may be tempting to cover boarded up storefronts with positive messages and create other temporary homages to the moment.
 This isn’t to say we cannot have positive, visual messages in the aftermath of the protests.
 But we do need to ask what our motives are.
 If it takes less than 48 hours for an affluent business district to board up its store windows and find artists to paint positive murals on them, how many communities of color have lived with real blight for generations before their pain finally reached us?
 If we cannot live with their discomfort for more than a few days, then are we okay with going back to business-as-usual after this?

 We are now in a pandemic turned recession turned revolution, and we in the arts work in an industry that defines cultural representation and thought.
 We cannot look away from this moment.
+We cannot look away when any group of people remain unsafe in our communities.
 Black Lives Matter.
-We must commit to educating ourselves, listening, and creating space for black voices, now and beyond the movement.
+APIDA Lives Matter.
+Indigenous Lives Matter.
+Trans Rights Are Human Rights.
+Our mere persistence to exist is proof of our worthiness and our right to equitable treatment.
+We must commit to educating ourselves, listening, and creating space for diverse voices, now and beyond the movements.
 The work we are willing to do today will shape who we become for generations.